 The 9900 Series woofers were developed in response to the low frequency explosion in music, across all genres.
 These subwoofers were designed to provide long term power handling, with accuracy, and ultra-long excursion.

-The new 9900 motor is a beast, with 3 inches of magnet cross section area, a diameter over 10 inches and weighing in at 70 pounds.
+The 9900 motor is a beast, with 3 inches of magnet cross section area, a diameter over 10 inches, and weighs in at 70 pounds.
 The traditionally tight DD magnet gap drives long throw flat aluminum voice coils to a peak excursion in excess of 3 inches, while keeping enough turns in the magnetic gap to maintain power and control.

 The Beauty of the Beast

 The 4” 9900 coils receive the same innovations developed for the Z Series coils, 5 layer former construction with double layer aluminum sidewalls, perimeter vents, double slit formers to reduce eddy currents and twice baked and coated for highest temperature resistance possible.

 This high surface area coil (100% greater than a 9500 voice coil) is immersed in the extensively CnC machined, DD Free FLow Cooling System motor design - perimeter basket vents - vertical top plate vents - horizontal and vertical pole vents - vertical back plate vents - the harder the speaker is driven, the more air is pumped around through the voice coil.

 The magnet gap uses a symmetric flux topology with a pole piece that is flush with the top plate, and undercut below the magnetic gap.
 Fixed to the top of the pole piece is a black anodized aluminum ring that does double duty as Faraday Ring and high efficiency heat sink.